mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 ## Time Series Definition

-A time series is a sequence of numerical observations ordered in time, where trends, seasonality, dependence on previous values, and future forecasting are important.
+A time series is a sequence of numerical observations ordered in time.
+It may contain dependence on previous values, trend, seasonality, irregular variation, and uncertainty.

-In this project, the main time series is:
+The main time series in this project is:

 ```text
 date → total_duration_min